 I: Higher Spend, Fewer Cards

-Should you diversify your points when you have a few cards and spend a lot on them?
-The short answer is “no”.
-You should select one points currency and collect as many points as possible within that currency.
+Simplicity is the name of the game for higher spenders who want only a few credit cards.
+In other words, you should not diversify.
+Instead, you should select one points currency and accrue as many points as possible within that currency.
 This way, your earning will be more efficient, and your points will accrue faster.

-The best type of points for this group are transferrable points.
+The best type of points for those this group are transferrable points.
 All you have to do is pick one based on your travel needs.
 Chase Ultimate Rewards (UR) Points are the best for domestic flights and hotel redemptions.
 American Express Membership Rewards (MR) Points are best for domestic and international flights.
-And Citi Thank You (TY) Points are my favorite for international flights.
-I fall into this category and I have chosen Chase UR points as my primary currency.
+And Citi Thank You (TY) Points are the best for international flights.

 II: Lower Spend, Fewer Cards

 Similarly, a simple credit card lineup is best for lower spenders who only want a few credit cards.
-Many people in this group are just starting out or you want to keep things simple if you fall into this category.
+Many people in this group are just starting out or do not have high income.
 A lot of people start off in this category but move to another one later in their credit journey.
 There are a few strategies those you can take if you want only a few cards and have little expenses:

-The most simple strategy is to use one card for everything.
-High-earning flat rate cards are the best options.
-The Citi Double Cash or the American Express Blue Business Plus are the way to go for travelers.
+The most simple strategy is to use one credit card for everything.
+High-earning flat rate cards like the Citi Double Cash and the American Express Blue Business Plus are the way to go for travelers.
 Both cards earn transferrable points directly or otherwise.

-Alternatively, you can collect transferrable points as long as there are downgrade options.
-Chase and Citi have two great “ecosystems” that have both downgrade options for their premium cards.
+Another strategy for travelers is to earn transferrable points as long as there are downgrade options.
+Chase and Citi’s “ecosystems” have downgrade options for their mid-tier and premium credit cards.
 These downgrade options all have no annual fees and earn cash back (unless you also have another mid-tier or premium card).

 III: Higher Spend, More Cards

 Conversely, another strategy is to hunt for sign-up bonuses.
-Your spending will be most efficient trying to earn bonuses instead of collecting one points currency.
+Your spending will be efficient trying to earn bonuses instead of collecting multiple types of points.
 Therefore, you should diversify your points because you will get more value from sign-up bonuses than normal spend.

 IV: Lower Spend, More Cards

 The best strategy is hunting for sign-up bonuses.
-However, you should only look for bonuses with low minimum spends.
-There are many credit cards out there with bonuses that have minimum spend requirements of either $500 or $1,000.
-Look for cards with those minimum spends depending on what type of travel you want to do.
-For example, the American Express Hilton Honors Card has a bonus worth 75,000 points that can be earned after spending $1,000.
+However, you should only look for bonuses with minimum spend requirements of either $500 or $1,000.
+These bonuses are usually valued between $100 and $400; and rewards can either be points or cash back.
+For example, the American Express Hilton Honors Card has a public bonus worth 75,000 points that can be earned after spending $1,000.
 Assuming a value of 0.5 cents per point, this bonus is worth $375.

 Whether you should diversify your points ultimately depends on how many cards you want and how much you can spend.
 Your mileage may vary as everyone’s financial situation is different.
 But there is always going to be a strategy in play.
 The key is to find one that works for you and create a plan to get the right cards.